Open Brain School - A neuroscience training center

-Today, ICM sees great value in bringing together these programmes under one roof, refining the focus of training streams, and sharing neuroscience with people and professionals outside research and the medical world.
+Today, Paris Brain Institute sees great value in bringing together these programmes under one roof, refining the focus of training streams, and sharing neuroscience with people and professionals outside research and the medical world.

 An ecosystem made available

-- The ICM brings together 25 multidisciplinary teams focused on Cognitive neurosciences, Neurophysiology, Cellular and molecular neurosciences, Clinical and translational neurosciences.
+- The Paris Brain Institute brings together 25 multidisciplinary teams focused on Cognitive neurosciences, Neurophysiology, Cellular and molecular neurosciences, Clinical and translational neurosciences.

 - 10 technology platforms